 It was probably my sheer laziness that I never really looked for an option for this, If you are facing a same problem here is how to fix it,

-Edit -> Preferences -> Lightning -> Alarms and set the "Default alarm setting for events" to "On"
+go to Edit -> Preferences -> Lightning -> Alarms and set the "Default alarm setting for events" to "On"

 Problems with Thunderbird calendar after Thunderbird upgrade